angr/angr-doc/HELPWANTED.md

 - PIC, AVR, other embedded architectures
 - SPARC (there is some preliminary libVEX support for SPARC [here](https://bitbucket.org/iraisr/valgrind-solaris))
 - LLVM IR (with this, we can extend angr from just a Binary Analysis Framework to a Program Analysis Framework and expand its capabilities in other ways!)
+- SOOT (there is no reason that angr can't analyze Java code, although doing so would require some extensions to our memory model)

 ## Development: environment support